kuzhuppillil/hRxAyOCqFYmEZwY5/README.md

 ## Bonus(es)

-We are also interested in exploring the following aspects:

     Filtering Candidates: How can we efficiently filter out candidates who should not be on this list in the first place?

     Universal Cut-off Point: Is it possible to determine a cut-off point that works effectively for various roles without excluding high-potential candidates?

     Bias Mitigation: Can we develop automated procedures to reduce human bias in the candidate selection process?

     Our objective is to build a robust algorithm that not only predicts candidate fitness but also adapts to changes and promotes fairness and efficiency in the selection process.